I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/iddcx/ns-iddcx-iddcx_path.md

 ## Members

 `Flags`

 Contains flags for this path, like the path's active state and whether it changed.

 `MonitorObject`

 The handle the driver provides to identify the monitor this path is targeted at.

 `Size`

 Total size of the structure.

 `TargetVideoSignalInfo`

 The details of the target mode signal.

 ## Remarks
 The <a href="https://msdn.microsoft.com/library/windows/hardware/ff554007">DISPLAYCONFIG_VIDEO_SIGNAL_INFO</a> value <b>vSyncFreq</b> is the Vsync rate between the Indirect Display device and the connected monitor.  <b>vSyncFreqDivider</b> is used to calculate the rate at which the OS will update the desktop image.

 The desktop update rate will be calculated by the formula: <a href="https://msdn.microsoft.com/library/windows/hardware/ff554007">DISPLAYCONFIG_VIDEO_SIGNAL_INFO</a> value <b>vSyncFreq</b>  divided by the <b>DISPLAYCONFIG_VIDEO_SIGNAL_INFO</b> value <b>vSyncFreqDivider</b>.

-The <a href="https://msdn.microsoft.com/library/windows/hardware/ff554007">DISPLAYCONFIG_VIDEO_SIGNAL_INFO</a>  value <b>vSyncFreqDivider</b> cannot be zero</p>
+The <a href="https://msdn.microsoft.com/library/windows/hardware/ff554007">DISPLAYCONFIG_VIDEO_SIGNAL_INFO</a>  value <b>vSyncFreqDivider</b> cannot be zero

 ## Requirements
 | &nbsp; | &nbsp; |